 The Committee believes that the interests of our stockholders are best served when a significant proportion of an executive's compensation is comprised of equity-based or other long-term incentives that appreciate in value contingent upon increases in the price of our common stock.
 This is consistent with our philosophy that in the long term, our stock price will reflect our operating performance and the results of our management team, and that their compensation should be in a large part driven by our long-term results.
 Therefore, it has been our practice to make annual grants of equity-based awards to our Named Executive Officers.
-The Committee uses benchmark equity data provided annually by Radford to assist in determining the value and level of annual equity awards to make and usually targets at or around the median value level of equity grants relative to our peer group.
+The Committee uses benchmark equity data provided annually by Radford to assist in determining the value and level of annual equity awards to make and usually targets at or around the median value level of equity grants relative to our per group.
 The ultimate amount and mix of equity awards vary among Named Executive Officers based on their positions within the Company, individual performance and other factors the Committee deems relevant.
 The Committee approved the following annual grants of stock options to our Named Executive Officers in February 2010:

-No. of Options Option Named Executive Officer Awarded Exercise Pric e Date of Grant James A. Clishem President & Chief Executive Officer 390,000 \$ 0.7 9 2/25/2010 John K. Penver Chief Financial Officer, Vice President Finance and Secretary 195,000 \$ 0.7 9 2/25/2010 Martin T. Olsen Vice President of Global Sales 75,000 \$ 0.7 9 2/25/2010 Lisa M. Brown Vice President of Marketing & Sales Operations 105,000 \$ 0.7 9 2/25/2010 Jason P. Rubin Vice President - Manufacturing 105,000 \$ 0.7 9 2/25/2010
+Named Executive Officer No. of Options Awarded 0 Option Exercise Price Date of Grant James A. Clishem President & Chief Executive Officer 390,000 \$ 0.79 2/25/2010 John K. Penver Chief Financial Officer, Vice President Finance and Secretary 195,000 \$ 0.79 2/25/2010 Martin T. Olsen Vice President of Global Sales 75,000 \$ 0.79 2/25/2010 Lisa M. Brown Vice President of Marketing & Sales Operations 105,000 \$ 0.79 2/25/2010 Jason P. Rubin Vice President - Manufacturing 105,000 \$ 0.79 2/25/2010